flutter/website/src/docs/development/platform-integration/add-to-app-android/add-flutter-fragment.md

 entrypoint called `mySpecialEntrypoint()`.
 Notice that the parentheses `()` are not included in the `dartEntrypoint` `String` name.

+{{site.alert.note}}
+  `FlutterFragment`'s Dart entrypoint property has no effect when a pre-warmed `FlutterEngine` is used because the pre-warmed `FlutterEngine` has already executed a Dart entrypoint.
+The Dart entrypoint can be chosen explicitly when pre-warming a `FlutterEngine`.
+{{site.alert.end}}

 ## Control `FlutterFragment`'s render mode

 `FlutterFragment` can either use a `SurfaceView` to render its Flutter content, or it can use a `TextureView`.
 The default is `SurfaceView`, which is significantly better for performance than `TextureView`.
-However, `SurfaceView` cannot be used for Android platform animations, nor can it be interleaved in the middle of an Android `View` hierarchy.
+However, `SurfaceView` cannot be interleaved in the middle of an Android `View` hierarchy.
+A `SurfaceView` must either be the bottom-most `View` in the hierarchy, or the top-most `View` in the hierarchy.
+Additionally, on Android versions before Android N, `SurfaceView`s cannot be animated becuase their layout and rendering are not synchronized with the rest of the `View` hierarchy.
 If either of these use-cases are requirements for your app, you need to use `TextureView` instead of `SurfaceView`.
 Select a `TextureView` by building a `FlutterFragment` with a `texture` `RenderMode`:

 ```java